|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 Business continuity and disaster recovery

 LNR has a solid control environment designed to mitigate operational risk.
 The control environment includes detailed policies and procedures and an annual internal audit of loan servicing, as well as an annual external audit of management's attestation of compliance with Regulation AB (Reg AB).
-Other notable aspects of internal controls are discussed in the policies and procedures (P&Ps), compliance and quality control, and internal and external audit sections below:
+Other notable aspects of internal controls considered in our assessment are discussed in the policies and procedures (P&Ps), compliance and quality control, and internal and external audit sections below:

 Policies and procedures

-- Each department manager is responsible for coordinating the process of updating P&Ps for their respective areas on an as-needed basis, but no less than annually.
+- Each department manager is responsible for coordinating the process of updating P&Ps for their respective areas on an as-needed basis but no less than annually.
 Once reviewed and deemed final by the department manager, the P&Ps are forwarded to the legal department for review.

 - Following the legal department's review, updated P&Ps are circulated to the employees to acknowledge receipt and confirm compliance.